abidlabs/abidlabs.github.io/fellowship.md

 - <a href="https://www.allaban.me/" target="_blank">Anas Abou Allaban</a> (CMU): speech recognition, robotics, reinforcement learning

 ### How do I apply?
-Fill out the following application:
+Fill out the following application: <a href="https://airtable.com/shruWIdwHABBRzeoz">https://airtable.com/shruWIdwHABBRzeoz</a>

 <!-- ### Testimonial from a Previous Fellow:
 Fatih Balin from Bogazici University, Istanbul previously collaborated successfully with Abubakar Abid at Stanford, leading to the publication of “Concrete Autoencoders” paper at ICML 2019.
 Fatih is now a PhD student at Georgia Tech, and  -->